 Compact & Optimize Data (Merge)

-service takes small partitions and combines them into larger more efficient ones.
+service takes small partitions and combines them into larger, more efficient ones, optimizing data for more performant queries and a smaller storage footprint.

 Enable Merge on Tables